-A drug court is a specialized or problem-solving court-based program that targets criminal offenders and parents with pending child welfare cases who have alcohol and other drug addiction and dependency problems (Drug Courts, National Institute of Justice, Retrieved September 2013).
+A drug court is a specialized court docket program that targets criminal defendants and offenders, juvenile offenders, and parents with pending child welfare cases who have alcohol and other drug addiction and dependency problems (Drug Courts, National Institute of Justice, retrieved August 2017).

 - Adult drug courts employ a program designed to reduce drug use relapse and criminal recidivism among defendants and offenders through risk and needs assessment, judicial interaction, monitoring and supervision, graduated sanctions and incentives, treatment and various rehabilitation services.

-- Juvenile drug courts apply a similar program model that is tailored to the needs of juvenile offenders.
+- Juvenile drug courts apply a similar approach that is tailored to the needs of youth with substance use disorders.
 These programs provide youth and their families with counseling, education and other services to: promote immediate intervention, treatment and structure; improve level of functioning; address problems that may contribute to drug use; build skills that increase their ability to lead drug-and crime-free lives; strengthen the family's capacity to offer structure and guidance; and promote accountability for all involved.

 - Family drug courts emphasize treatment for parents with substance use disorders to aid in the reunification and stabilization of families affected by parental drug use.
 These programs apply the adult drug court model to cases entering the child welfare system that include allegations of child abuse or neglect in which substance abuse is identified as a contributing factor.